heyingqiu/heyingqiu/README.md

-- 👋 Hi, I’m @heyingqiu
+- 👋 Hi, I’m @heyingqiu.
+Please just call me Cho.
-- 👀 I’m interested in Japanese animations.
+- 👀 I’m interested in everything.
-- 🌱 I’m currently learning Optical frequency comb.
+- 🌱 I’m currently working in a lab about optical frequency comb.
 - 📫 How to reach me Email: heyingqiu@hotmail.com

 <!---